 After a driver strikes you or your vehicle and takes off, call your own insurance company and ask if you have uninsured/underinsured motorist (UM/UIM) insurance coverage.
 If so, this type of coverage will pay for your damages in the event of a hit-and-run collision.

 If you do not have this form of insurance, recovery can be more difficult to secure, but you could hold someone other than the driver liable.
 For example, if a driver ran a stop sign that he or she could not see because of shrubbery, struck a pedestrian, and kept driving, the injured pedestrian may have a case against the roadway maintenance crew for failing to trim back the shrubs.

 If the police do catch the guilty driver, you could pursue damages from his or her insurance company.
-A conversation with an experienced accident attorney and help you investigate all potential venues for recovery in your particular case.
+A conversation with an experienced legal representative can help you investigate all potential venues for recovery in your particular case.

 There is a chance you can sue one or more parties after a hit-and-run collision.
 This could be the case if police catch the hit-and-run driver or if another party contributed significantly to your crash.

 If a car hit you on your bike, as a driver, or pedestrian and left the scene of the accident, consider whether someone else could also be at fault.
 For example, if the other driver struck you because of a malfunctioning traffic light, you might be able to hold the city of Fort Lauderdale liable for lack of roadway maintenance.

 When drivers or passengers are killed in hit-and-run crashes, their families are often hard-pressed to find justice and closure in the aftermath, especially when the driver of the other car is unknown.
 However, personal injury lawyers say that families can file a “John Doe” lawsuit, aimed at the unknown driver.